Knife Gift Guide Australia: What to Buy a Chef or Home Cook (Without Getting It Wrong)

 The kitchen kit: chef knife + whetstone + leather knife roll

-This is the ultimate starter or upgrade package.
-It combines a workhorse HEPHAIS chef knife for daily prep, a Shapton whetstone for proper maintenance, and a HEPHAIS leather knife roll for stylish storage.
-It’s practical, impressive, and covers all the bases.
+A great combination for a starter or upgrade package.
+Pair a Hephais chef knife with a Shapton whetstone for proper maintenance and a Hephais leather knife roll for stylish storage.
 Total cost: $300–$450 AUD.

 The travel chef kit: premium knife + aluminium knife case

-Perfect for the culinary student or the professional chef who works in multiple kitchens.
-Pair a premium HEPHAIS knife with our lockable Aluminium Knife Case ($190 AUD).
-It’s a secure, professional, and practical setup for anyone who travels with their tools.
+For the culinary student or professional chef who works in multiple kitchens.
+Pair an Aurora or Knox with the Hephais Aluminium Knife Case.
+It’s a secure, professional setup for anyone who travels with their tools.

 The sharpening upgrade gift: whetstone set for someone with great knives

 Many serious cooks have great knives but poor sharpening habits.
-A set of Shapton whetstones, like a 1000-grit for primary sharpening and a 5000-grit for polishing, is the gift they absolutely need but rarely buy for themselves.
-It will completely change how they maintain their edges.
+A set of Shapton whetstones — like a #1,000 for primary sharpening and a #5,000 for polishing — is the gift they absolutely need but rarely buy for themselves.

 Knife accessories worth gifting on their own